vmware-archive/goblob/README.md

 - Click `Apply Changes` in Ops Manager
 - Once changes are applied, re-run `goblob` to migrate any files which were created after the initial migration
 - Validate apps can be restaged and pushed

-- Update NFS Resource Config to 0 instances in Ops Manager to remove the NFS server.
-Also, you must set Cloud Controllers, Clock Global, and Cloud Controller Workers to 0 instances.
-This must be done to wipe the NFS mount from these Cloud Controller jobs.
-You can add these jobs back in later, after the NFS job is removed, but do note that this will incur downtime of Cloud Controller services (any `cf` commands) during this update.
+## Removing NFS post-migration

+- Turn off bosh resurrector (`bosh vm resurrection off`)
+- In the IaaS console (e.g. AWS EC2, vCenter console, etc.), terminate all the CC VM jobs (Cloud Controller, Cloud Controller Worker, and Clock Global) + NFS (ensure the attached disks are removed as well).
+Note that your CF API services will stop being available at this point (running apps should continue to be available though).
+This step is required to ensure the removal of the NFS mount from these jobs.
+- `bosh cck` the cf deployment to check for any errors with the bosh state.
+It should ask you if you want to delete references to the missing CC/NFS jobs, which you want to do.
+- Go back to Ops Mgr and update your ERT configurations to zero NFS instances and re-add your desired instance counts for the CC jobs.
 - Click `Apply Changes` in Ops Manager.
-- After the update is finished, you can add back the Cloud Controller, Clock Global, and Cloud Controller Worker instances in Ops Manager.
-- Click `Apply Changes` in Ops Manager.
-After this is finished, availability of Cloud Controller services will resume.
+After this deploy is finished, your CF API service availibility will resume.
+- Turn back on the bosh vm resurrector, if it isn’t turned back on after your re-deploy (`bosh vm resurrection on`).

 ## Developing